-Oral Presentation Due Date: Classes 8 or 9 Weight: 20%
+Presentation Due date: Class 8 or 9 Weight: 20% Evaluation: Oral Presentation Rubric

-Each student will make a 10- to 15-minute PowerPoint presentation on topic of your choice within the course content or any relevant topic pre-approved by the facilitator, and be prepared to respond to questions from class members.
-Students will be evaluated according to the attached rubric: Oral Presentation Rubric.
+Each student will make a 10- to 15-minute PowerPoint presentation on be prepared to respond to questions from class members.
+Students will be evaluated according to the attached rubric.